-Professors Budden (Dean), Ingram, and Self
+Professors Budden, Ingram, and Self Associate Professor Judd (Head)

-615. Marketing Management (5).
+615 Marketing Management (5)

 Pr., MN 600, graduate standing.
-Analysis of marketing research, product development, promotion, pricing, packaging, competition, and forecasting as related to the decision-making process.
+Analysis of marketing research, product development, promotion, pricing, packaging, competition, and forecasting as related to the decision-making process

-- 635. Marketing Strategy (5).
+635 Marketing Strategy (5)

 Pr., MT 615, QM 674, graduate standing.
-Advanced case course dealing with the wide range of marketing problems involving policy and strategy decisions faced by the marketing manager. - A seminar for graduate students.
+Advanced case course dealing with the wide range of marketing problems involving policy and strategy decisions faced by the marketing manager

+650 Marketing Seminar (1-5)

+Pr., graduate standing.
+A seminar for graduate students.
 Exact subject matter will be announced each time course is offered.
-May be repeated with a change in subject matter. - 690.
-Special Problems (1-5).
+May be repeated with a change in subject matter

 Pr., graduate standing and permission of instructor.

-Variable content in the marketing area.
+Variable content in the marketing area